10 Best AI Agents for Data Analysis

 Co-Founder & CEO, Upsolve AI

-We tried the early tools.
-Most were just wrappers on top of ChatGPT.
+We tested the early tools.
+Most were just thin wrappers on top of ChatGPT.
+They broke on long prompts, lost context, or hallucinated results.
+You couldn’t trust them with much more than summarizing a spreadsheet.

-In this post, I’m breaking down 10 tools that stood out not because they hyped the “AI agent” label, but because they actually worked when we tried using them:
+In this post, I’m breaking down 10 AI agents that stood out not because they hyped the “agent” label, but because they actually worked when we tested them inside real workflows:

 • Tools that shipped into real products

-• Tools that scaled past prototype
+• Tools that scaled beyond prototypes

-• Tools that could replace dashboards for good
+• Tools that could realistically replace dashboards

 Let’s get into it.

-TL;DR: 10 Best AI Agents for Data Analysis in 2025
+TL;DR: 10 Best AI Agents for Data Analysis

 1. Upsolve AI → Best for building and shipping production-ready data agents.